AsemAlhaidary/hexo-generator-readtime/README.md

 ## Options

 *Note: this is completely **optional** as the plugin already has several languages predefined.*
-You can configure this plugin in your root `_config.yml`.
+You can configure plugin overrides in your root `_config.yml`.
+For example:

 ``` yaml
 readtime: